apache/apisix/doc/architecture-design.md

 The shortcomings mentioned above are independently abstracted in APISIX by the two concepts [Service](#service) and [Upstream](#upstream).

-The route example created below is to proxy the request with uri `/index.html` to the Upstream service with the address `39.97.63.215:80`:
+The route example created below is to proxy the request with URL `/index.html` to the Upstream service with the address `39.97.63.215:80`:

 ```shell
 $ curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -i -d '